hbctraining/Intro-to-R/lessons/07_advR-matching.md

 all(rownames(metadata) == colnames(rpkm_data))
 ```

-**Looks like all of the samples are there, but will need to be reordered.**
+**Looks like all of the samples are there, but will need to be reordered.
+We willl explore how to reorder data, then come back to our genomic data**

 ***
 **Exercises**